robertstettner/drone-cloudformation/README.md

 - `template`: the path location of the template file or S3 url.
 Required.
   Not needed for the `delete` mode.
 - `params`: object of parameters or path of JSON file of parameters to feed into the template.
 Optional.
   Not needed for `validate` and `delete` modes.
+- `secret_params`: object of parameters stored as Drone secrets to feed into the template.
+Optional.
+  Not needed for `validate` and `delete` modes.
 - `region`: the AWS region to deploy to.
 Defaults to `eu-west-1`.
 - `access_key`: the AWS access key.
 Optional.